 - Capital expenditure for the year was £87.9m.
-This is £99.7m lower than the projected at quarter.
+This is lower the £99.7m than projected at quarter.
 The variance of £11.8m between quarter 3 and quarter 4.
 The majority of the variance is due to spend being re-profiled to future years.
 This includes schemes such as Smartlight Phase 2, SCRIF schemes and housing schemes. - 57.
 The spend in year has included schemes such as the High Speed Rail College, DN7 unity link road, adaptions for the disabled, creation of school places and the school condition programme.